bilalhus24/CalculatorApp/README.md

-Z# Calculator Application with Database History
+Calculator Application with Database History

 This is a simple calculator application built with Java Swing and connected to a MySQL database.
 It allows users to perform basic calculations and stores a history of results in a MySQL table.